- What are PFAS?

 If you get your water from a public water system, ask your water system if they have tested for PFAS.
 Many water systems in Washington have voluntarily tested for PFAS and many more will test under the 2021 Washington State Board of Health rule requiring public water systems to test for PFAS and share the results.

 If you have a private well, you can test your water for PFAS.
+This can cost you about $300-$600.
 Ask your local government if PFAS have been discovered near your well.
-Being close to a contaminated site doesn't necessarily mean there are PFAS in your drinking water, but it may help you decide whether or not to test.
+Being close to a contaminated site doesn’t necessarily mean there are PFAS in your drinking water, but it may help you decide whether or not to test.

 - How do I test my water for PFAS?